Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 regulation with special interest in transcription factors and the alternative polyadenylation phenomenon.

-With a background in computer science part she is involved in developing both computational pipelines and tools, including the `Bioconductor` packages `roar` (preferential usage of APA sites) and `MatrixRider` (propensity of binding protein to interact with a sequence).
+With a background in computer science she is involved both in developing computational pipelines and tools and is author of the `Bioconductor` packages `roar` (preferential usage of APA sites) and `MatrixRider` (propensity of binding protein to interact with a sequence).
 Elena was one of the first to try out the Docker containers and found them useful for both package development and system administration tasks.
 I asked a few questions about her experience and got some interesting answers.

-**What motivated you try Docker when developing `MatrixRider`?**
+**What motivated you to try Docker when developing `MatrixRider`?**

 I heard about docker from some friends last year and I was eager to try it.
 During the New Year's Eve holidays I decided to start using it with `R` \